 2015 Goal #4: Improve Mobility Options for Individuals with Disabilities.

-Objectives 1.
-Educate the public and current passengers about new and existing transportation services.
-2. Inform Taxi companies of the benefits of participating in the coordinated transportation program.
-Disquesion Design VI continues to work toward these chiestives Mountain Line continues to have
+- 1. Educate the public and current passengers about new and existing transportation services. - 2.
+Inform Taxi companies of the benefits of participating in the coordinated transportation program.

 Discussion: Region VI continues to work toward these objectives.
 Mountain Line continues to house a Mobility Coordinator staff position, which is intended to promote transportation options in the Morgantown area.
 Harrison County Senior Center has been able to increase the number of wheelchair-accessible rides by improving its scheduling procedures.